segdeha/es6/lessons/destructuring.md

 **_[Run it](https://repl.it/MsKG)_**

-A real-world use for array destructuring is grabbing the match from regular expression matches, as in the following example:
+A real-world use for array destructuring is grabbing the captured string from a regular expression match, as in the following example:

     const str = 'bey@knowles.com'
     const rgx = /\@(\w+\.\w+)/